Closed

 The Arts Council of Northern Ireland recognises and welcomes the diversity within our society.

-These awards have been informed by the Arts Council’s Intercultural Arts Strategy and framed within our Five Year Strategy Inspire Connect and Lead.
-Our aim is to support individual artists and creative practitioners from minority ethnic backgrounds and migrant backgrounds at every stage of their career.
+Our aim is to support individual artists and creative practitioners from minority ethnic backgrounds and migrant backgrounds at every stage of their career, however, applications from emerging artists will be prioritized where possible.

 Programme Aims

-• Support workforce skill development and career pathways for artists of all ages from minority ethnic and migrant backgrounds.
+• Support arts workforce skill development and career pathways for young and emerging artists from minority ethnic and migrant backgrounds.

 • Inspire excellence through the support of high-quality, ambitious, innovative and imaginative opportunities for artists to collaborate with others.